chanzuckerberg/edu-design-system/docs/CODE_GUIDELINES.md

 # HTML principles and conventions <a name="html"></a>

 - **Use semantic markup.** That means using the `<button>` tag rather than `<div onClick={toggle}>` when a button is required, an `<a>` tag when a link is required, and so on.
-- **Clarity over brevity** Developers should be able to understand what's going on with markup at a glance.
+- **Clarity over brevity.** Developers should be able to understand what's going on with markup at a glance.
 Avoid cryptic abbreviations and nicknames, add proper indenting & spacing, and use clear comments.
 - **Accessibility.** Markup should be accessible and [follow best practices](https://www.a11yproject.com/checklist/).
 Use (but [don't abuse](https://www.deque.com/blog/top-5-rules-of-aria/)) <abbr title="Accessible Rich Internet Applications">ARIA</abbr> attributes.
 See [Accessibility](#accessibility).
-- Native HTML elements (e.g. `<input>`, `<select>`) should be preferred over custom elements whenever possible.
+- **Native HTML elements** (e.g. `<input>`, `<select>`) should be preferred over custom elements whenever possible.
 Native elements provide a slew of functionality and accessibility best practices out of the box.

 ---